Street-View Image Generation from a Bird's-Eye View Layout: Experiments

 While FID is a common metric to measure image synthesis quality, it fails to entirely capture the design goals of our task and cannot reflect the synthesis quality of different semantic categories.
 Since we seek to generate multi-view images consistent with a BEV layout, we wish to measure our performance on this consistency.
-To do this, we leverage a BEV segmentation network CVT from~\cite{zhouCrossviewTransformersRealtime2022}, trained entirely on source data for a fair comparison.
-We use the same set of generated images conditioned on a ground-truth BEV layout as before and for each set we apply the CVT to the generated images and then compare the predicted layout with the ground-truth BEV layout.
+To do this, we leverage a pre-trained BEV segmentation network CVT from~\cite{zhouCrossviewTransformersRealtime2022}.
+We apply the CVT to the generated images and then compare the predicted layout with the ground-truth BEV layout.
 We report both the road and vehicle class mean intersection-over-union (mIoU) scores.
 As shown in \cref{tab:baselines}, we beat our baseline by $4.4$ and $1.45$ for road and vehicle classes respectively.
 Note that the performance of the BEV segmentation model on the validation set is $66.31$ and $27.51$ for road and vehicle mIoU respectively.
 This reveals that though the model can generate road regions in the image in a reasonable manner, it still has a limited capability of generating high-quality individual vehicles that can be recognized correctly by the segmentation network.
 This is a common problem for scene generation where it remains challenging to synthesize the small objects entirely.
-Our work is a starting point and we plan to improve small object synthesis in the future work.
+Our work is a starting point and we plan to improve small object synthesis in future work.

-\paragraph{View-conditioned generation} We test the ability of our model to synthesize other views when provided a view from a single camera as seen in \cref{fig:image_nvs}.
-Due to the chosen center-out decoding order, not all image tokens are able to attend to the source image and, instead, we simply skip inference for provided camera views.
-Despite this, we observe that our model is able to generate consistent imagery both in scene content and time of day.